hackingmaterials/rocketsled/README.md

         return FWAction(update_spec={'_y_opt': score})
 ```

 The following workflow creator function takes in `x`, and returns a workflow based on `x`.
-Once we start a workflow created with this function, it will keep execute the workflow, predict the next best `x`, and then automatically load another workflow onto the Launchpad using the new `x`.
+Once we start a workflow created with this function, it will execute the workflow, predict the next best `x`, and then automatically load another workflow onto the Launchpad using the new `x`.

 ```
 # turboworks_examples/test_basic.py